Anthropology 101 - Human Biological Evolution » Fall 2020 » Primate Cooperation Quiz

 Altruistic behavior has a

-A. Fitness benefit to both the recipient and the actor
+A. Fitness cost to the recipient and a fitness benefit to the actor

 B. Fitness benefit to the recipient and a fitness cost to the actor